ezbc/ezbc.github.io/_posts/2015-07-24-MLE-Summary.md

 Figure 2. - Residual kernel density plots for each cloud at each iteration.
 The residual PDF is in black, and the fitted Gaussian in purple.
 The residual cut-off is the dashed black line.
-These make it obvious that the majority of data points are masked by residual masking for Perseus and Taurus, but not California.
+These make it obvious that the majority of data points are masked by residual masking.

 ***